Richie Incognito: Retirement

+Controversies

-Bullying scandal and other controversies
+Bullying scandal

 In November 2013, ESPN reported on Incognito's alleged role in harassment of teammate Jonathan Martin.
-According to Incognito, he had reached out to Martin after he had left the team, and the two had an amicable text exchange, in which Incognito claims Martin said he did not blame him or his teammates personally.
+According to Incognito, he had reached out to Martin after he had left the team, and the two had an amicable text exchange, in which Incognito said that Martin had not blamed him or his teammates personally.
 Incognito subsequently expressed outrage over the report, going on Twitter to demand that ESPN's Adam Schefter "Stop slandering my name."

-Schefter and Chris Mortensen reported on ESPN on November 3 that Martin fears "retribution, primarily from Incognito."
-The article goes on to state that "the matter is absolutely under review and preliminarily identifies Incognito as an alleged offender in multiple incidents of possible harassment and bullying over the past two seasons, with Martin not the only victim."
-Schefter and Mortensen also cited unnamed sources that one of the significant allegations is an incident during the summer of 2013 when Incognito got Martin to contribute $15,000 to help finance a trip to Las Vegas by a group of Dolphins, even though Martin preferred not to, "fearing the consequences if he did not hand over the money."
+Schefter and Chris Mortensen reported on ESPN on November 3 that Martin feared "retribution, primarily from Incognito."
+The article went on to state that "the matter is absolutely under review and preliminarily identifies Incognito as an alleged offender in multiple incidents of possible harassment and bullying over the past two seasons, with Martin not the only victim."
+Schefter and Mortensen also cited unnamed sources that one of the significant allegations was an incident during the summer of 2013 when Incognito got Martin to contribute $15,000 to help finance a trip to Las Vegas by a group of Dolphins, even though Martin preferred not to, "fearing the consequences if he did not hand over the money."

-On November 3, Mike Garafolo reported on Fox Sports 1 that Incognito is alleged to have sent Martin threatening and racially charged messages.
-He also reported that the team and league—rather than the players' association—has been asked to investigate.
+On November 3, Mike Garafolo reported on Fox Sports 1 that Incognito was alleged to have sent Martin threatening and racially charged messages.
+He also reported that the team and league—rather than the players' association—had been asked to investigate.
 That same day, Jason La Canfora of CBS Sports reported that Incognito "has had to be reprimanded in the past for his actions toward team employees," citing an unnamed source.
-La Canfora and Schefter subsequently reported statements from an unnamed source that the team and the league are now in possession of highly disturbing texts and voicemails in which Incognito used a racial slur against Martin, and disturbing text and voice exchanges including "a reference to tracking down members of Martin's family and harming them" and even threatening to kill Martin.
-According to La Canfora, Incognito's alleged harassment of Martin had gotten to the point that Martin actually feared for his safety, and felt that leaving the team was his only option.
+La Canfora and Schefter subsequently reported statements from an unnamed source that the team and the league had gotten possession of highly disturbing texts and voicemails in which Incognito used a racial slur against Martin, and disturbing text and voice exchanges including "a reference to tracking down members of Martin's family and harming them", and even threatening to kill Martin.
+According to La Canfora, Incognito's alleged harassment of Martin had reached the point that Martin feared for his safety, and felt leaving the team was his only option.